go-aah/docs/app-config.md

 ---
 # aah Application Configuration

-The configuration syntax is used by aah framework is very similar to HOCON syntax and not 100%.
+The configuration syntax is used by aah framework is very similar to HOCON syntax.
 To learn more about **[configuration syntax](configuration.html)**.

 aah configuration structure is very flexible it is called as `aah.conf`.
 You can override every config value in the environment profiles.